 Cosmos works on a modular architecture with two types of blockchains: Hubs act as a connector of other blockchains while also securing them against attack, and Zones are the connected chains, which are meant to be application-specific.
 Cosmos Hub was the first Hub which marked the launch of the Cosmos Network.

-gives ATOM a Fundamental Crypto Asset Score of
+Flipside Crypto gives a Fundamental Crypto Asset Score of A.

 The Cosmos Network supports a robust ecosystem.
 Not only has the IDF supported over 50+ startups, there is an open-source community and toolkits that developers can use to save a significant amount of time and money while building on Cosmos.